Identifying Common Errors

 Although this issue can be caught by writing more comprehensive test cases with proper assertions, the missing transfer of Ether from CounterCreator to the Counter contract is an important detail that might have been unintentionally overlooked.

-To resolve this, you should update the createCounter
+To resolve this, you should update the createCounter function as follows:

 Out-of-Bounds Errors